 - People identify themselves by more than race and sex.
-Many identify themselves more by their occupation (teacher), location (West Virginia), family (Trump), or hobbies (baseball fan) than their racial group or sexuality.
+Many identify themselves more by their occupation (such as teacher), location (such as West Virginia), family (such as Trump), or hobbies (such as baseball fan) than their racial group or sexuality.
 The most important source of personal identification for billions of people is religion.
-As communism cannot tolerate people identifying themselves by something other than class, CRT cannot tolerate people identifying themselves by something other than race, sex, gender identify, or ethnicity.
+As communism cannot tolerate people identifying themselves by something other than class, CRT cannot tolerate people identifying themselves by something other than race, sex, gender identity, or ethnicity.

 - The CRT metanarrative does not know what to do with “victim” groups and individuals who are materially thriving, and “oppressor” groups and individuals who are not.
 Asians are “oppressed minorities” in CRT and yet are thriving in America today, as the Irish did 180 years ago.
 Materially successful individuals are found in every group.

 - CRT fails to acknowledge responsibility and enable growth.
 Attributing all misfortune or failure of a “victim” to an “oppressor” eliminates the responsibility of the “victim” for their situation, however large or small, and eliminates the ability to grow to overcome their misfortune or failure.

 - CRT rejects the essential truths of the universe.
 Natural phenomena like plants and animals have essential characteristics that make them what they are.
 Similarly, men and women have essential characteristics that make them men and women.
 It bears saying that no credible evidence exists for any racially determined difference in intelligence, virtue, or other key traits.

 - CRT ends in death.
 Promoting near-permanent conflict and eliminating any possibility of cooperation will kill individuals and society.